pcarbo/kyoto/README.md

-well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable than in humans; (2) all the alleles are common; (3) relative to humans, the environment is better controlled, and so environmental conditions are expected to play a smaller role in complex traits; and (4) we can trace each allele to one of the two inbred founders.
-As a result of (4), we can determine whether the alleles from any two individuals at a given locus are identical-by-descent (IBD); in human studies, this is not possible (except under certain circumstances).
+well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable than in humans; (2) all the alleles are common; (3) the environment is better controlled, so environmental conditions are expected to play a smaller role in complex traits than in humans; and (4) we can trace each allele to one of the two inbred founders.
+As a result of (4), imputation of missing genotypes (and haplotypes) is more straightforward, we can determine whether the alleles from any two individuals at a given locus are identical-by-descent (IBD); in human studies, this is not possible (except under specific circumstances).

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**